yunfan/punyforth/README.md

 ### Programming

 During programming, the user uses the REPL to write and test small piece of codes or to extend the languge with new words (which are called subroutines or functions in other languages).
-The REPL (also known as the Forth Outer Interpreter)

-The REPL operates in 2 modes.
+The REPL (also known as the Forth Outer Interpreter) operates in 2 modes.
 In interpretation mode, it immediately executes the words that the user typed in.
 In compilation mode (when you start a new word definition), its action depends on the compilation semantic of the current word.
 In most cases it compiles the execution token (pointer to the word) into the word to be defined.
 If the current word is flagged as immediate, the compiler executes the word at compile time so the word can define its own compilation semantic.
+This is a bit similar than Lisp macros.

 Control structes are implemented as immediate words in Forth.

 ### Control structures